rebaze/awesome-osgi/README.md

 ## IDE Support
 Without any doubt, the ultimate tooling is the one that is deeply integrated with your IDE.
 As of now (June 2016) only Eclipse has a production ready IDE integration.
-And its not PDE (the Eclipse Plugin Development Tooling) but BNDTools.
+And its not PDE (the Eclipse Plugin Development Tooling) but Bndtools.
-* [BNDTools](http://bndtools.org) - Lipstick for BND in Eclipse (quote: Neil Bartlett)
+* [Bndtools](http://bndtools.org) - Lipstick for BND in Eclipse (quote: Neil Bartlett)

 ## Testing
 * [Pax Exam](https://ops4j1.jira.com/wiki/display/PAXEXAM4/Pax+Exam) - IDE independent OSGi and JEE integration testing framework.